material-motion/material-motion/concepts/patterns.md

     rotatable = RotatableGesture()
     anchoredSpring = AnchoredSpringAtLocation(x, y)

-    # Many Expectations to one element
+    # Adding many Expectations to one target
     target.addExpectations(draggable, pinchable, rotatable, anchoredSpring)

-    # Many targets for one Expectation
+    # Reusing an Expectation
     target2.addExpectation(draggable)

 `target` is now directly manipulable.
 When the user lets go of the element, it is pulled back to the x,y coordinate using a physical simulation of a dampened spring.